How to Design The Natural Diamond Engagement Ring of Your Dreams

 2. Establish a budget and prioritize what matters most to you.

-Determining a budget up-front makes it easier to identify a range of diamond options.
-“Most people have to compromise on something to stay within their budget,” says Wegman.
+Designing your own ring isn’t necessarily more or less expensive than buying a ring out-front, but determining a budget up-front makes it easier to identify a range of diamond options.
+When it comes to pricing, “Most people have to compromise on something to stay within their budget,” says Wegman.
 “So it’s best to know in advance what matters most to you, whether it be a larger stone, a diamond of the highest possible quality or a setting with side stones.”

 Once a budget is established, Wegman sources a range of diamonds to present to clients for comparison and consideration.
 While each diamond should have a GIA certificate that incorporates the 4 Cs to identify the stone’s quality, it’s important to remember that two stones with identical GIA grading reports can still appear very different.